thegr1ffyn/thegr1ffyn.github.io/data/blog/writeups/certifications/ecpptv2_examreview.md

 Here are some useful resources that I found during my study which will give you a rough idea about what to do when preparing.

 ### Pivoting
 This is a big portion of the exam.
-Practice using autoroute / proxychains / port forwarding.
-Metasploit 6 might give you a tough time due to depreceated scripts and you will have to work your way around it.
+Practice using autoroute / proxy chains / port forwarding.
+Metasploit 6 might give you a tough time due to deprecated scripts and you will have to work your way around it.

 - [Wreath](https://tryhackme.com/room/wreath) on THM
 - [This](https://youtu.be/QNoIX1au_CM?si=0aU0FM5TzvB2QcCv) is a great video tbvh by [OvergrownCarrot1 Hacking](https://www.youtube.com/@overgrowncarrot1), helped me clear most of my concepts